kognifai/PoseidonNext-Framework/SDK-documentation/Dashboards/Creating-a-widgets-package.md

 # Description

 A widgets package is an Angular module that currently has two main purposes:
  - Declares widget components (so they are visible to other Angular modules)
  - Registers widgets with the Dashboards framework (so they are visible to dashboards creators)

 # Prerequisites
-The **Kognifai Dashboards**  package is required in order to create widgets packages.
-It can be installed into the destination project like so:
+The **Kognifai Dashboards**  package is required in order to create widget packages.
+It can be installed into the destination project in this manner:
 ```
 npm install @kognifai/poseidon-dashboards --save
 ```